-To create a skybox, you literally need a box of images (6 images total); 4 images around the sides, a top and a bottom.
+To create a skybox, you'll need a "box" of images (6 images total); 4 images to be used around the sides, a top image, and a bottom image.
 These images need to:

 - Have exactly the same number of pixels as each other.